cablehead/smallweb-sidepro/README.md

 To use this you'll need to have a domain name you can manage.
 Point the DNS for the root domain you'd like to use to SidePro's servers using [these instructions](https://docs.sidepro.cloud/deploying-apps/?h=custom+domain#custom-domains-and-urls).
-You'll want to put a wildcard domain as well, so you can create arbitrary subdomains.
+You'll want to point a wildcard subdomain as well, so you can create arbitrary subdomains.

 If you look at the